Altostra-Labs/altostra-template-gpt-web-app/README.md

 high transfer speeds.
 2. Amazon S3 bucket to store the static website content.
 3. Amazon REST API Gateway to create an HTTP API.
-4. Three AWS Lambda functions to handle requests tp the REST API:
+4. Three AWS Lambda functions to handle requests to the REST API:
     - One to handle the API requests to send prompts to the OpenAI GPT-3 model.
     - One to store an OpenAI API key in the AWS Systems Manager (SSM) Parameter Store as a SecureString.